elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 On the other hand, `:stdio` and files opened with `:utf8` encoding work with the remaining functions in the `IO` module.
 Those functions expect a `char_data` as an argument, that is, a list of characters or strings.

 Although this is a subtle difference, you only need to worry about these details if you intend to pass lists to those functions.
-Binaries are already represented by the underlying bytes and as such their representation is always raw.
+Binaries are already represented by the underlying bytes and as such their representation is always "raw".

 This finishes our tour of IO devices and IO related functionality.
 We have learned about four Elixir modules - [`IO`](/docs/stable/elixir/IO.html), [`File`](/docs/stable/elixir/File.html), [`Path`](/docs/stable/elixir/Path.html) and [`StringIO`](/docs/stable/elixir/StringIO.html) - as well as how the <abbr title="Virtual Machine">VM</abbr> uses processes for the underlying IO mechanisms and how to use `chardata` and `iodata` for IO operations.